-VARIANCE

-A modification only of density, bulk, height or area requirements in the Zoning Ordinance where such modification will not be against the public interest and where, owing to conditions peculiar to the property itself, a literal enforcement of the Zoning Ordinance would result in undue hardship.
+VARIANCE -- A modification only of density, bulk, height or area requirements in the Zoning Ordinance where such modification will not be against the public interest and where, owing to conditions peculiar to the property itself, a literal enforcement of the Zoning Ordinance would result in undue hardship.
 The Board of Zoning Appeals shall decide upon a variance.

-YARD

-An open space, other than a court, on a lot unoccupied and obstructed from the ground upward, except as otherwise provided in this chapter.
+YARD -- An open space, other than a court, on a lot unoccupied and obstructed from the ground upward, except as otherwise provided in this chapter.

-YARD, FRONT

-A yard extending across the front of a lot between the side lot lines and being the minimum horizontal distance between the street line and the main building or any projection thereof other than the projections of uncovered steps, uncovered balconies, terraces or uncovered porches.
+YARD, FRONT -- A yard extending across the front of a lot between the side lot lines and being the minimum horizontal distance between the street line and the main building or any projection thereof other than the projections of uncovered steps, uncovered balconies, terraces or uncovered porches.
+On corner lots, the front yard shall be considered as parallel to the street upon which the lot has its least dimension.

-YARD, REAR

-A yard extending across the rear of the lot between the side lot lines and measured between the rear lot line and the rear of the main building or any projection other than steps, unenclosed porches or entranceways.
+YARD, REAR -- A yard extending across the rear of the lot between the side lot lines and measured between the rear lot line and the rear of the main building or any projection other than steps, unenclosed porches or entranceways.

-YARD, SIDE

-A yard between the main building and the side line of the lot and extending from the front yard to the rear yard and being the minimum horizontal distance between the side lot line and side of the main buildings or any projections thereof.
+YARD, SIDE -- A yard between the main building and the side line of the lot and extending from the front yard to the rear yard and being the minimum horizontal distance between the side lot line and side of the main buildings or any projections thereof.

-§ 155-5.
+~ 155-5.
 General organization of regulations.

-- A. Permitted uses are listed or referenced in a separate article for each district, with the basic height, area and bulk regulations included.
-Parking regulations and off-street loading regulations applicable to each district are contained in charts or tables following the basic district regulations. - B. These charts or tables and all notations and requirements shown thereon or which accompany them shall be a part of the district regulations of this chapter and have the same force and effect as if all the notations and requirements were fully set forth or described herein. - C. Modifying regulations are contained in the articles for each district or in subsequent articles of this chapter.
+- A. Permitted uses are listed or referenced in a separate Article for each district, with the basic height, area and bulk regulations included.
+Parking regulations and off-street loading regulations applicable to each district are contained in charts or tables following the basic district regulations. - B. These charts or tables and all notations and requirements shown thereon or which accompany them shall be a part of the district regulations of this chapter and have the same force and effect as if all the notations and requirements were fully set forth or described herein. - C. Modifying regulations are contained in the Articles for each district or in subsequent Articles of this chapter.
 References in each district direct the reader to these additional regulations.

-§ 155-6.
+~ 155-6.
 Establishment of districts.
+[Amended 3-14-1994 by Ord.
+No. 78]

-In order to regulate and restrict the location of trades, industries and the location of buildings erected or altered for specific uses, to regulate and limit the height or bulk of buildings hereafter erected or structurally altered, to regulate and limit population density and the intensity of the use of lot areas and to regulate and determine the areas of yards, courts and other open spaces within and surrounding such buildings, the Town shall hereby be divided into nine districts:
+In order to regulate and restrict the location of trades, industries and the location of buildings erected or altered for specific uses, to regulate and limit the height or bulk of buildings hereafter erected or structurally altered, to regulate and limit population density and the intensity of the use of lot areas and to regulate and determine the areas of yards, courts and other open spaces within and surrounding such buildings, the town shall hereby be divided into nine districts:

 R-SF Single-Family Residential District

 R-MF Multiple-Family Residential District

 PUD-M Mixed Use Planned Unit Development District

+[Added 8-12-1996]

 C-B Commercial Business District

 C-O Commercial Office District

-C-H Highway Commercial District
+С-Н Highway Commercial District

 C-M Marine Commercial District

+C-SC Commercial Shopping Center District

-I/O Institutional/Office District
+I/O Institutional/Office District [Added

-R/P Recreation and Parks District

-§ 155-7.
+~ 155-7.
 Zoning District Map.